nathanielw/Bootstrap-Pencil-Stencils/README.md

 ## Notes
 A lot of the elements provide variations which can be accessed by right-clicking on the element once it's on the canvas.

+## License
+Released under the MIT License - see `LICENSE` for full text.

+A link back here is appreciated when sharing mockups/images created with this collection, but not required.